Summer Program at MCI

 - Fill out the exchange university’s admissions application.

-- Sign a Memo of Understanding (MOU) to verify your foreign coursework and HPU equivalents.
+- Sign a Course Request Approval (CRA) to verify your foreign coursework and HPU equivalents.

 MCI cooperates with the dormitory “Internationales Studentenhaus” (ISH).
 Exchange students can book a room at ISH directly through MCI.
 For more info: Internationales Studentenhaus (ICH)